cycfi/q/README.md

 ![Architecture](docs/architecture.png)

-By design, communication to and from the application, including but not limited to parameter control, is done solely via MIDI.
+By design, communication to and from the application, including but not limited to parameter control, is done exclusively via MIDI.
 We will track the development of the forthcoming (as of January 2019) MIDI 2.0, especially extended 16-bit and 32-bit resolution and MIDI Capability Inquiry (MIDI-CI) "Universal System Exclusive" messages.